AndreAntunovic/MRIStanfordChallenge/README.md

 New approaches, improving on the existing colour activation heatmap provided by the competitors for visualization of the images, will be considered.
-Especially the application of the approach developed by Brendel and Bethge in 'Approximating CNNs with Bag-of-local-Features models works surprisingly well on ImageNet' results in much better results regarding the interpreteability of the MRIs.
+Especially the application of the approach developed by Brendel and Bethge in 'Approximating CNNs with Bag-of-local-Features models works surprisingly well on ImageNet' leads to much better results regarding the interpreteability of the MRIs.
 Furthermore the classification results could be improved by using the pretrained ZFNet as baseline for the designed neural network.